Best Inflatable Kayak Australia 2025

 Packed Size - 82x57x43cm

-Cons - Seat is uncomfortable, has drag
+Cons - Uncomfortable seat, has drag

 Razor Kayaks Edge Pro